Milan Puskar Stadium

-Mountaineer Field at Milan Puskar Stadium is an American football stadium in Morgantown, West Virginia, on the campus of West Virginia University.
-It opened in 1980 and serves as the home field for the West Virginia Mountaineers football team.
+Mountaineer Field at Milan Puskar Stadium is an American football stadium in the eastern United States, on the campus of West Virginia University in Morgantown, West Virginia.
+Opened in 1980, it serves as the home field for the West Virginia Mountaineers football team.
 On the day the stadium opened, at an opening ceremony, John Denver touched down on the field in a helicopter, performed the song "Take Me Home, Country Roads," and then immediately departed by helicopter.

 The facility is named for Milan Puskar, a Morgantown resident and founder of Mylan Pharmaceuticals, Inc. who donated $20 million to the university in 2004.
-The playing surface retains the stadium's original name of Mountaineer Field, which was also the name of WVU's previous football stadium.
+The playing surface retains the stadium's original name of Mountaineer Field, which was also the name of its predecessor.
 The stadium’s design was inspired by Jack Trice Stadium, which opened a few years earlier at Iowa State University.

 History

 The original Mountaineer Field was located on the school's main campus, but it could not be expanded or modernized due to the proximity of campus buildings and roads near the stadium.
 It seated 38,000 when it was last used in 1979.
 The new stadium was originally to be called Mountaineer Stadium, but the fans ignored this and called it New Mountaineer Field, with the "new" eventually falling into disuse.
 Mountaineer Field was constructed in 1980 on the former site of a golf course between the Law School and Medical School buildings after being bought out by Oliver Gordon the 2nd.
 The stadium's original cost was $22 million.
 Upon completion it had a seating capacity of 50,000.

 The stadium was expanded in 1985 with 7,500 seats added to the south end zone for $6.5 million.
 In 1986, 6,000 seats were added to the north end zone for $650,000.
-In 2004 the existing north end zone seats were removed, and luxury suites were added at a cost of $13 million.
+In 2004, the existing north end zone seats were removed, and luxury suites were added at a cost of $13 million.
 The most recent expansion actually reduced the seating capacity by 3,500, so the official current capacity is 60,000.
 In summer of 2007 approximately 500 seats were added in the corners of the north end zone and above the weight room in the south end zone and the field received new turf.
 There are five banks of lights located on the perimeter of the stadium and one long bank along the top of the press box.
 There are 12 luxury seats on the first level of the press box, 18 in the north end zone, and 648 club seats in the north end zone called "Touchdown Terrace".
 The field surface was once again replaced in 2016, to remove the crown on the field, which was used for water drainage, but is not needed anymore due to the type of turf that is being used.